 You’ll need a wet bag to bring home the dirty nappies (also useful for dirty clothes and change mats).
 Used nappies and wipes go straight into the bag.
 I tend to unstuff as I go so on wash day I can just tip them straight into the machine (unless I have a dirty nappy, then I roll that one up).
 Empty they barely take up any space so if your stuck choosing between two sizes then I’d always go bigger (although maybe not XL!).
 Most are a zip closure but some have a roll-top instead.
 Consider if you’d like a hanging strap.
 Most have one, ideally the strap has a popper, but not all do.
 Some have two straps so can be hung from a pushchair which is especially useful if you’re out for a whole day and a little short on space in the changing bag.
 Like nappies, wet bags can also become a bit addictive.
 You will find so many uses for them.

 Some extras to consider for your bag:

 - Dry wipes.
 Good to have a few stashed away in case of emergencies.
 I also used to have to dry my baby after changing a nappy when he was little.

 - Nappy cream.
 Best to buy an extra tube/pot of your usual cream and keep it in the bag just in case.
-Nowadays mine rarely sees the little of day, but for younger babies nappy rash can be sudden so best to treat it quickly.
+Nowadays mine rarely sees the light of day, but for younger babies nappy rash can be sudden so best to treat it quickly.
 Weleda is a natural cream and safe for cloth nappies.